canonical/kafka-operator/docs/how-to/h-integrate-alerts-dashboards.md

 ## Conclusion

-In this guide, we enabled monitoring on a Kafka deployment and integrated alert rules and dashboards by syncing a git repository to the COS stack.
+In this guide, we enabled monitoring on a Charmed Apache Kafka deployment and integrated alert rules and dashboards by syncing a git repository to the COS stack.